-The purpose of the code is to set out principles, and standards of conduct and integrity for councillors, to inform the public of the conduct it is entitled to expect and to uphold public confidence in local government.
+The code sets out principles and standards of conduct and integrity for councillors, to inform the public of the conduct it is entitled to expect and to uphold public confidence in local government.

 This code is complemented by a separate code which applies to local authority staff.